Read Time: 4 minutes

 “I am honored and excited to welcome Aki and Dayton to our SEGD Board of Directors.” says Cybelle Jones, CEO of SEGD.
 “They are both talented and accomplished designers who have contributed much to the cultural community through their work and leadership.
 I know they will be invaluable to SEGD’s growth and evolution both in terms of DEI initiatives, but also to help chart our future as an inspiring and relevant international design organization.”

-As an Associate Designer and Creative Director at Appelbaum, Carpenter has worked on—and witnessed the opening of—more than 10 award-winning museums and cultural institutions.
+As a Principal and the Director of Social Projects at Appelbaum, Carpenter has worked on—and witnessed the opening of—more than 10 award-winning museums and cultural institutions.
 Recent examples include the National Museum of African American History and Culture (Washington, DC) and International African American Museum (Charleston, SC).
 Her current projects include the Obama Presidential Center (Chicago, IL) and the Wangari Muta Maathai House (Nairobi, Kenya).

 “I’m thrilled and honored to be asked to be part of the [SEGD] Board,” said Carpenter in a recent interview.
 “I’m really excited about the mission of SEGD and how it continues to push the boundaries of relevancy in the field, and how [SEGD] can be part of the cultural conversation today.”